 Build Your Bench Press Arch

-Most of the time physics and anatomy line up nicely in barbell training.
-Physics tells us that we should move barbells in a straight vertical line so that the force we exert is directed toward work against gravity; this is efficient.
-Biomechanics also tells us that when a joint rotates to move the barbell through space, any horizontal distance between the bar and the joint creates a moment arm for the muscle operating the joint to overcome, making the load more challenging to resist or move.
-So, the best way to move barbells for general strength is in straight vertical lines with no unnecessary horizontal displacement from any joint or balance point.
-For the squat, overhead press, and deadlift this means that we strive for a vertical bar path as part of the correct execution of the exercises.
+Most of the time, physics and anatomy line up nicely in barbell training.
+Physics tells us that we should move barbells in a straight vertical line so that the force we exert is directed toward work against gravity.
+This is efficient.
+Biomechanics tells us that any horizontal distance between the bar and a joint in the kinetic chain creates a moment arm, which the muscles operating the joint must overcome.
+Unnecessary moment arms make moving loads more challenging.
+So, the best way to move barbells is in straight vertical lines with no unnecessary horizontal displacement from any joint.
+Accordingly, when we squat, press overhead, and deadlift, our proper form includes a to a vertical bar (or as close an approximation as possible).

-That said, in the bench press anatomy and mechanics are at odds.
-When you bench press, the lockout position or resting place at the top is directly over the glenohumeral joint (your shoulder joint).
-In this position, there is no horizontal distance between the load in your hands and your shoulder joint, the bar is held stably in compression.
-The most efficient way to move the bar down and then back up would be in a straight vertical line, your elbows tracking outward at 90-degrees of shoulder abduction from your body, the bar touching directly along the line of your shoulder joints, and pressing the bar vertically to the lockout position.
+Then, anatomy and efficiency become at odds in proper bench press form.
+The most efficient way to move the bar down and then back up would be in a straight vertical line, your elbows tracking outward at 90-degrees of shoulder abduction from your body, the bar touching directly along the line of your shoulder joints, and you pressing the bar vertically to the lockout position.
 A straight vertical line would minimize the moment on the shoulder joint.

-Your shoulder anatomy requires something a little bit different.
+Your shoulder anatomy, however, requires something a little bit different.
 At 90-degrees of shoulder abduction, your upper arm is put in a position to scrape the bony processes of your shoulder blade (the coracoid and acromion processes).
-This can damage the soft tissues of the rotator cuff that travel through those bony spaces, possibly causing impingement syndrome and long term damage to the shoulder.
-So, the most efficient bar path is unavailable to us.
+This can damage the soft tissues of the rotator cuff that travel through those bony spaces, possibly causing impingement syndrome and long-term damage to the function of your shoulder.
+So, the most efficient bar path is unavailable during the bench press.

-Instead, when you bench press safely, you bring your elbows closer to your body.
+To bench press safely, you must bring your elbows closer to your body.
 Maintaining neutral wrists means you will touch your chest a few inches lower than your shoulder joint—about mid-sternum.
-This position alleviates any danger of shoulder impingement, making the press safe.
+This position prevents shoulder impingement, making the bench press safe.
 But it is also inefficient.

 The movement of the bar horizontally down your chest from your shoulder joint creates a moment arm that the muscles of your shoulder must overcome.
 Thus, anatomy requires that we break our optimal rule of a vertical bar path.
 But we can still strive for an efficient lift.

-The way we do this is with the bench press arch.
-When you arch your back in the bench press, you are both raising your chest and the touch point that marks the bottom of the movement, shortening the distance vertically.
-You are also pulling your shoulder horizontally closer to that touch point as well, shortening the amount of horizontal travel away from the shoulder joint that is necessary for the safe execution of the movement.
+The way to proper bench press form is through the arch.
+When you arch your back in the bench press, you are both raising your chest and the touchpoint that marks the bottom of the movement, shortening the distance vertically.
+You are also pulling your shoulder horizontally closer to that touchpoint, shortening the amount of horizontal travel away from the shoulder joint that is necessary for the safe execution of the movement.
 The arch improves the efficiency of an inherently inefficient movement.

-But that’s not the whole story because the arch is not easy to maintain at heavy weights during your bench press.
-When you arch you are concentrically contracting your spinal erectors to extend your spine into that arched position.
-You are also retracting your shoulder blades to pull them to a flat position against the bench.
+But the arch is not easy to maintain at heavy weights.
+When you arch, you are concentrically contracting your spinal erectors to extend your spine into that position.
+You are also retracting your shoulder blades to pull them flat against the bench.
+And you are supporting a heavy load in your hands, requiring stability and control.
 There is a lot of muscular tension necessary to hold that position.
-Also, you are supporting a heavy load in your hands requiring stability and control.
-The net effect of this is that you face the same problem as a bridge builder.
+The net effect is that you face the same problem as a bridge builder.

-An arched bridge holds its position by resisting the forces of gravity and traffic tendency to push the ends of the arch outward, farther apart from each other.
-The compressive force on top of the bridge districts down the sides of the arch.
+An arched bridge holds its position by resisting the forces that gravity and traffic put on it, tending to push the ends of the arch outward, farther apart from each other.
+The compressive force on top of the bridge disperses down the sides of the arch.
 If nothing were there holding the arch together at the bottom, then the sides would push apart, and the bridge would collapse.
 So, too would your bench press arch.

 At the other end of the arch, you do not have the same downward vertical pressure from the bar to help hold you in place.
 So, while there is friction against the bench, it is less effective than at your upper back.
-But you can create a vertical resistance to support your arch from the ground with your feet.
+But you can create resistance to support your arch from the ground with your legs and feet.

-When we coach someone in person, this is easy to teach, and you can have a friend help you do this at home.
+To practice this, grab a friend next time you bench.
 Lie down on the bench without taking the bar out of the rack.
-Take your regular bench press set up: arch your chest, retract your shoulder blades, knees at 90-degrees, feet flat on the floor.
+Assume your normal bench press set up: arch your chest, retract your shoulder blades, and feet flat on the floor.
 Now, have your friend stand by your head and use their hands to block your shoulders.
-Their goal is to keep you from sliding upward off the bench.
-Now, using your legs with your feet flat against the ground, push into their hands.
+Their goal is to keep you from sliding upward and off the bench.
+Now, using your legs, push into their hands.
 What you should feel is a squeezing and supporting of the arch in your back.
 If your shoulders cannot move, you will be using your legs to squish yourself into a more supported, arched position.
 Take note of how your legs feel in this position and try to maintain that squeeze.

-Now, once you have a little bit of weight on the bar, you can do this on your own.
-Set your arch before you unrack the bar, then with the weight in your hands push with your legs just like you did before when your friend was blocking your shoulders.
-Now, HOLD THIS SQUEEZE for the whole set of five.
-Some lifters are skilled at throwing the bar off their chest, this skill does not start from a relaxed position.
-Instead, focus on active motionless, continuous stabilization from your feet on the ground through your legs bracing the big stable arch of your back.
+Once you have a little bit of weight on the bar, you can do this on your own.
+The weight on the bar pins your shoulders to the bench so that you can push with your legs—just like you did before when your friend was blocking your shoulders.
+Now, HOLD THIS SQUEEZE for the entire set.
+Some lifters are skilled at throwing the bar off their chest, but that skill does not start from a relaxed position.
+Instead, focus on active motionless, continuous stabilization from your feet on the ground through your legs, bracing the big stable arch of your back.